apache/causeway-site/content/intro/elevator-pitch/isis-in-pictures.md

 ![](https://raw.github.com/apache/isis/master/images/070-pluggable-views.png)

-The Isis Addons' [gmap3 component](https://github.com/isisaddons/isis-wicket-gmap3) will render any domain entity (such as `ToDoItem`) that implements its `Locatable` interface:
+The Isis Addons' [gmap3 component](https://github.com/isisaddons/isis-wicket-gmap3) (non ASF) will render any domain entity (such as `ToDoItem`) that implements its `Locatable` interface:

 ![](https://raw.github.com/apache/isis/master/images/080-gmap3-view.png)

-Simiarly the Isis Addons' [fullcalendar2 component](https://github.com/isisaddons/isis-wicket-fullcalendar2) will render any domain entity (such as `ToDoItem`) that implements its `Calendarable` interface:
+Simiarly the Isis Addons' [fullcalendar2 component](https://github.com/isisaddons/isis-wicket-fullcalendar2) (non ASF) will render any domain entity (such as `ToDoItem`) that implements its `Calendarable` interface:

 ![](https://raw.github.com/apache/isis/master/images/090-fullcalendar2-view.png)

-Yet another "view" (though this one is rather simpler is that provided by the Isis Addons [excel component](https://github.com/isisaddons/isis-wicket-excel).
+Yet another "view" (though this one is rather simpler is that provided by the Isis Addons [excel component](https://github.com/isisaddons/isis-wicket-excel) (non ASF).
 This provides a download button to the table as a spreadsheet:

 ![](https://raw.github.com/apache/isis/master/images/100-excel-view-and-docx.png)

 The screenshot above also shows an "export to Word" action.
-This is *not* a view but instead is a (contributed) action that uses the Isis Addons [docx module](https://github.com/isisaddons/isis-module-docx) to perform a "mail-merge":
+This is *not* a view but instead is a (contributed) action that uses the Isis Addons [docx module](https://github.com/isisaddons/isis-module-docx) (non ASF) to perform a "mail-merge":

 ![](https://raw.github.com/apache/isis/master/images/110-docx.png)

 ## Security, Auditing and other Services

-As well as providing extensions to the UI, the Isis addons provides a rich set of modules to support various cross-cutting concerns.
+As well as providing extensions to the UI, the Isis Addons provides a rich set of modules to support various cross-cutting concerns.

-Under the activity menu are four sets of services which provide support for [user session logging/auditing](https://github.com/isisaddons/isis-module-sessionlogger), [command profiling](https://github.com/isisaddons/isis-module-command), [(object change) auditing](https://github.com/isisaddons/isis-module-audit) (shown) and (inter-system) [event publishing](https://github.com/isisaddons/isis-module-publishing):
+Under the activity menu are four sets of services which provide support for [user session logging/auditing](https://github.com/isisaddons/isis-module-sessionlogger) (non ASF), [command profiling](https://github.com/isisaddons/isis-module-command) (non ASF), [(object change) auditing](https://github.com/isisaddons/isis-module-audit) (shown, non-ASF) and (inter-system) [event publishing](https://github.com/isisaddons/isis-module-publishing) (non ASF):

 ![](https://raw.github.com/apache/isis/master/images/120-auditing.png)

-In the security menu is access to the rich set of functionality provided by the Isis addons [security module](https://github.com/isisaddons/isis-module-security):
+In the security menu is access to the rich set of functionality provided by the Isis addons [security module](https://github.com/isisaddons/isis-module-security) (non ASF):

 ![](https://raw.github.com/apache/isis/master/images/130-security.png)